 Paige has always been known for its styling, and that is true of this Larchmont:

 - The rear of the body slants forward to give it a unique profile.

-- There is a cowl behind the front seat that houses mahogany compartments and a push-button light.
+- There is a shallow cowl behind the front seat that houses mahogany compartments and a push-button light.

 - During this period the Paige had a distinctive v-shaped radiator.

 - In 1918 the body followed what were called "military lines," meaning a hood that is high and a body that is low, which was a departure from designs of previous years.
 There is a lot of empty space under that high hood!

 - Its slanting, one-piece windshield was also considered noteworthy.

 - The top was described as a one-man top, but this feature wasn't new or unique to Paige.

 - The tires are 34 x 5 on 24" diameter wooden spoke wheels, inflated to 70 pounds air pressure, on split-rims.
 Steel wheels or wire wheels were options.